nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <td>10008</td>
 <td>Negative</td>
 <td>Handling Specification Business Rule Error</td>
 <td>The Handling Specification usage does not match business rules for included Payload.
-For example, an acknowledgement flag defined as mandatory by the Payload specification is missing.</td>
+For example, an acknowledgement flag defined as mandatory to contain the value "true" by the Payload specification contains the value "false".</td>
 </tr>
 <tr>
 <td>10009</td>